BloomTech-Labs/Labs25-SaverLife-TeamB-fe/README.md

 ---

+## SaverLife Description

+A cross functional React Application built to help users save their first $400.

+---

 > **Disclaimer:** This application is currently in Alpha (as of June 08, 2020) and is not ready for production.
 Please use at your own risk as things will change almost daily.

 - Welcome to your `Basic Single Page Application Repository`.
 Use this to start your own Greenfield Project using ReactJS and common industry standards.